 Qaanaaq (fka New Thule) is a port town located in the northern part of Qaasuitsup municipality (northwestern Greenland).
 The town has population around 700.

-- The area was first settled around 2000 BC by Paleo-Eskimos from the Canadian Arctic.
+The area was first settled around 2000 BC by Paleo-Eskimos from the Canadian Arctic.
 The town was founded in 1953.
-USA expanded its Thule airbase at the time and forcibly relocated the population of Dundas and Pituffik 31 km (19 ml) to the north within 4 days during the height of Cold War.
-Subsequently, the settlement was moved another 100 km (62 ml) to the north.
+USA expanded its Thule Airbase at the time and forcibly relocated the population of Dundas and Pituffik 31 km (19 ml) to the north within 4 days during the height of Cold War.
+Subsequently, the settlement was moved another 100 km (62 mi) to the north.

 Port Qaanaaq cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Qaanaaq, Greenland.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.